benitomartin/Milvus-Agentic-RAG-Claude/README.md

 This repository contains a notebook with an agentic RAG application using Milvus, Claude and LlamaIndex framework.

-The notebook has been developed as part of the following blog publication based on the [Unstructured Data Meetups](https://zilliz.com/community/unstructured-data-meetup) organized by Zilliz.
+The notebook has been developed as part of the following [blog](https://zilliz.com/blog/agentic-rag-using-claude-3.5-sonnet-llamaindex-and-milvus) based on the [Unstructured Data Meetups](https://zilliz.com/community/unstructured-data-meetup) organized by Zilliz.
 The video of the blog can be found [here](https://www.youtube.com/watch?v=PM52EVwzB2A&t=1915s)